 Is it a bird? ………….
 Is it a plane?

 The Weta is a small trimaran suitable for racing, recreational sailing and training by one to three people.
 It weighs about the same as a Phantom and is the same length as a 29er.
 It is thus quite a small boat, although its tall rig gives it ‘presence’ on the water.
 It feels bigger.
 However, when making performance comparisons, particularly with the larger catamarans, it must be remembered that it is a 14 footer, not a 16 or 18 footer.
 A NACRA 17 it is not.
 It has no direct equivalent.
 It is, for instance, a much faster and more sophisticated boat than the Challenger and a much more conventional boat than the much heavier foot-steered Waverider, both of which are sailed facing forwards from a kayak-like position in the main hull.
 Although it has more than one hull, it has sailing characteristics typical of a conventional high-performance monohull dinghy and can be thought of as more like ‘a Moth with stabilisers’ than a catamaran.
 Unlike (say) an ORMA trimaran, the Weta does not ‘fly’ the main hull - the leeward float will submerge before the central hull will lift out of the water.
-In famous trimaran terms think of Kingfisher rather than Banque Populaire, BMW/Oracle or the MOD 70.
+In famous trimaran terms think of B & Q rather than Banque Populaire, BMW/Oracle or the MOD 70.
 While the boat can capsize in extreme circumstances, it does not normally balance on edge like a catamaran.
 The deep daggerboard and jib facilitate quick tacking.
 On its very light launching trolley the boat can easily be launched and recovered by one person.
 Sailed singlehanded the boat is lively and responsive.
 It is at its best in 12 - 20kts of wind when it can be driven rapidly to windward with the helmsman sitting comfortably on the edge of the trampoline or hiking from toestraps while sitting on the windward float.
-At the windward mark the reacher or gennaker is unfurled in the manner of an Extreme 40 or America’s Cup 45 and the boat is tacked (gybed) downwind with the apparent wind more or less on the beam.
+At the windward mark the reacher or gennaker is unfurled in the manner of an Extreme Sailing Series GC32 or the M32 used in the World Match Racing Tour and the boat is tacked (gybed) downwind with the apparent wind more or less on the beam.
 Gybing is completely innocuous - there is no crash as the boomless mainsail comes across, there is no tendency to heel and the helm remains neutral so there is no tendency to gripe or broach.
 The fine bow of the main hull can be buried on a tight spinnaker reach but bearing away onto a run completely de-powers the rig.
 Boatspeeds of 19 knots have been measured when ‘heated up’ although 13kts would be more usual.

 Two up, the boat feels much steadier - more like a small yacht.
 There is comfortable room for two plus, in light winds, an additional child or two.